This blog may contain affiliate links. Read our disclosure policy for more info.

 The Columbia Icefield and Athabasca Glacier are scenic spots you shouldn’t miss stopping at if you’re nearby.
 This is a really special part of Canada, and touring a glacier is such a neat experience!
 I hope this guide has given you all the information you need for your own visit to the Columbia Icefield and Athabasca Glacier.
 You’re in for a treat!

-Guide to visiting Moraine Lake, Canada
+10 EPIC Things to do at Moraine Lake, Canada

 Renate